 Along the highways, as we were driven from place to place, we passed huge emporia for tourists, all of which had pretty much the same things for sale: silk garments (which didn't please us), enamel ware, embroideries, pottery, and other souvenirs.
-The quality varied a lot, from rather vulgar, sort of modern things, to excellent reproductions of traditional pottery and crafts.
+The quality varied a lot, from rather vulgar, sort of modern things, to

 Often, in the front, huge marble statues were displayed, some traditional images of the Buddha, dragons, and the like, and other more modern subjects, not works of art, but commercial images of something like works of art.